ic-Solutions/neetadvisor/_pages/faq.md

 ### About Eligibility

-**Q: Does a gap year between Class 11 and 12 will affect the eligibility for NEET 2020?**
+**Q: Does a gap year between Class 11 and 12 will affect the eligibility for {{site.data.keywords.keyword-year}}?**

-A: Gap of a year does not affect the eligibility for NEET 2020.
-Candidates with a gap year will be eligible for NEET 2020.
+A: Gap of a year does not affect the eligibility for {{site.data.keywords.keyword-year}}.
+Candidates with a gap year will be eligible for {{site.data.keywords.keyword-year}}.
 The latest information brochure of NEET also specifies the same.

 **Q: I will complete 25 years of age in March 2020.
 Will I be eligible for NEET?**

 A: Yes, you will be eligible to appear for the NEET exam as the candidates who are 25 years or above will now be able to take the exam as the Supreme Court has a directive.

-**Q: Are NIOS students eligible for NEET 2020?**
+**Q: Are NIOS students eligible for {{site.data.keywords.keyword-year}}?**

-A: NIOS students are eligible to take NEET 2020 as the High Court of Delhi removed the clause which barred such students.
+A: NIOS students are eligible to take {{site.data.keywords.keyword-year}} as the High Court of Delhi removed the clause which barred such students.
 However, NTA has stated that eligibility depends on the final verdict of the special leave petitions filed by MCI.

-**Q: Will NTA consider my Class 12 marks for NEET 2020?**
+**Q: Will NTA consider my Class 12 marks for {{site.data.keywords.keyword-year}}?**

-A: The minimum required percentage in Class 12 will only make candidates eligible to appear for NEET 2020 but does not ensure qualification in the exam.
+A: The minimum required percentage in Class 12 will only make candidates eligible to appear for {{site.data.keywords.keyword-year}} but does not ensure qualification in the exam.

 **Q: In Class 11 and 12, I had Biology as an additional subject.
-Does that make me ineligible for NEET 2020?**
+Does that make me ineligible for {{site.data.keywords.keyword-year}}?**

-A: As per NTA, candidates with Biology as an additional subject are eligible for NEET 2020.
+A: As per NTA, candidates with Biology as an additional subject are eligible for {{site.data.keywords.keyword-year}}.
 Although, the final outcome will depend on the verdict of the special leave petitions filed by MCI.
-This clause was introduced by MCI for NEET 2018 but was overruled by the Delhi High Court which means that the students with Biology/Biotechnology as an additional subject in Class 11 and 12 are eligible for NEET 2020.
+This clause was introduced by MCI for NEET 2018 but was overruled by the Delhi High Court which means that the students with Biology/Biotechnology as an additional subject in Class 11 and 12 are eligible for {{site.data.keywords.keyword-year}}.

-**Q: Is there any attempt limit for NEET 2020?**
+**Q: Is there any attempt limit for {{site.data.keywords.keyword-year}}?**

-A: There is no attempt limit for NEET 2020.
+A: There is no attempt limit for {{site.data.keywords.keyword-year}}.
 Candidates can appear for NEET any number of times.

 ### Application Process

 **Q: How can I change my address in NEET application form?**

-A: The correction window of NEET 2020 application form can be used to change the address.
+A: The correction window of {{site.data.keywords.keyword-year}} application form can be used to change the address.
 Though the details can be edited using the correction window, candidates are advised to fill the application form carefully and check the details thoroughly before submitting it.

 **Q: How can I be sure that NTA has received the application fee?**

-A: This confirmation page that opens up  after the payment has been processed successfully, is a confirmation that the NEET 2020 application fee has been received by the NTA.
+A: This confirmation page that opens up  after the payment has been processed successfully, is a confirmation that the {{site.data.keywords.keyword-year}} application fee has been received by the NTA.
 Save and print this page for future reference.

 ### NEET Exam Pattern

-**Q: As AIIMS and JIPMER are merged with NEET, The exam pattern of NEET 2020 will be changed or not?**
+**Q: As AIIMS and JIPMER are merged with NEET, The exam pattern of {{site.data.keywords.keyword-year}} will be changed or not?**

-A: There has been no official declaration regarding a change in the existing exam pattern of NEET 2020.
-NTA has released the information brochure of NEET 2020 on December 2nd which also states that there is no such change is the exam pattern.
+A: There has been no official declaration regarding a change in the existing exam pattern of {{site.data.keywords.keyword-year}}.
+NTA has released the information brochure of {{site.data.keywords.keyword-year}} on December 2nd which also states that there is no such change is the exam pattern.

 **Q: How much time should be given to each question?**